opnsense/tools/README.md

     # make hotfix[-<step>]

 The default hotfix run is a non-destructive rebuild pass for missing plugins and core packages which also signs the packages.

-You can also do a full rebuild using "core" or "plugins" or "core,plugins" or "plugins,core" step.
+You can also do a full rebuild using "core" or "plugins".
 The "ports" step, however, will automatically rebuild mismatching and missing ports.

-Any other argument (or list of arguments separated by comma) will be treated as individual ports to be rebuilt.
+Any other argument (or list of arguments separated by comma) will be treated as individual packages to be rebuilt by their matching steps.